Garbage Disposer Dos and Don’ts!

 DON’T: Grind extremely fibrous or starchy materials, such as corn husks, artichokes, potato skins, etc. This will avoid possible drain blockage.

 If you accidentally get foreign material in your disposer, it could cause a serious jam.
 Fortunately, there are a few steps you can try to free it.

 - Turn off the disposer and water supply

 - Insert one end of your self-service wrench (provided with your disposer) into the center hole at the bottom of the disposer.

 - Work the wrench back and forth until it moves freely for at least one complete revolution.
 Remove the foreign object with tongs, and remove the wrench before restarting the disposer.

-- Wait 3 to 5 minutes to allow disposer motor to cool and then push the red reset button at the bottom of the disposer.
+- Wait 3 to 5 minutes to allow the disposer motor to cool, and then push the red reset button at the bottom of the disposer.

 Your self-service wrench will free virtually any jam caused by foreign objects entering the disposer.
 Most times, a do-it-yourself fix isn’t recommended for plumbing since it can often lead to more damage, but in this case, it’s worth a shot.

 As always, F.H.
 Furr is trained to handle all of your plumbing needs!
 Don’t let your kitchen fall prey to a stopped-up garbage disposer!
 Contact us and let us help keep you and your home safe!